-4 Kbytes of on-chip Program SRAM (PSRAM) are provided to store user code or data.
+Up to 16 Kbytes of on-chip Program SRAM (PSRAM) are provided to store user code or data.
 The PSRAM is accessed via the PMU and is optimized for code fetches.
 A section of the PSRAM with programmable size can be write-protected.